-DEPARTMENT RESPONSE: The Department has adopted the United States activities at an approved off-grounds location."
+DEPARTMENT RESPONSE: The Department has adopted the United States Department of Education's definition for measuring Chronic Absenteeism, which states that a student absence is defined as "not participating in instruction or instruction-related activities at an approved off-grounds location."
 In New York State, because suspended students must be provided with instruction, they are not absent pursuant to the United States Department of Education definition.